-The City of Yarra is known for being champions of social justice, leaders in climate action, custodians of our unique culture and heritage, and advocates for our vibrant creative industries.
+Yarra locals are known for being champions of social justice, leaders in climate action, custodians of our unique culture and heritage, and advocates for our vibrant creative industries.

-Council celebrates its connection to the Aboriginal and Torres Strait Islander community and acknowledges the Wurundjeri Woi Wurrung people as the traditional owners and true sovereigns of the land now known as Yarra.
+Council celebrates its connection to the Aboriginal and Torres Strait Islander community and acknowledges the Wurundjeri Woi Wurrung people as the Traditional Owners and true sovereigns of the land now known as Yarra.
 Fitzroy and Collingwood are areas of special significance to Aboriginal people.
 These areas were a major hub of social and political activity for the Aboriginal community in the past and today remain a critical centre for Aboriginal services and organisations.

 Council embraces its cultural diversity.
-Successive waves of refugees and migrants have made Yarra home, beginning in the post-war era with our Greek and Italian communities, our Vietnamese community in the

-1970s, followed by Chinese and East Timorese communities and in the last 15 years, our east African community.
+Successive waves of refugees and migrants have made Yarra home, beginning in the post-war era with our Greek and Italian communities.
+From the 1970s, our Vietnamese communities grew, followed by Chinese and East Timorese, and in the last 15 years our east African community.